tmpfs/trucks/documents/include/plugins.md

 #### Protocol Plugins

-Protocol plugins are initialized by the [load][] phase they are responsible for registering a protocol (eg: `file:`) with a class that will resolve the URL to component files or an alternative compiler configuration.
+Protocol plugins are initialized by the [load][] phase they are responsible for registering a protocol with a class that will resolve the URL to component files or an alternative compiler configuration.
 See the [http][resolver-http] plugin implementation.

 #### Transform Plugins